What you need to do if your members protect their pension from the lifetime allowance reduction.

 Protection from 2016 reduction

-Your members will need to apply for a permanent protection reference number online.
+Your members will need to apply for a permanent protection notification number online.

-The permanent reference number is in the format:
+The permanent protection notification number is in the format:

 - FP16 followed by 10 digits and 1 letter, for fixed protection 2016 (for example FP161234567890A)